-Safer Schoolies volunteers patrol in groups of four and provide a first point of contact for schoolies and the local community in need.
-They fulfil a range of roles including supporting and assisting emergency service personnel and being a friendly face schoolies can trust with the right advice or support when needed.
+Patrolling in groups, volunteers provide a first point of contact for school leavers and the local community.
+They fulfil a range of roles including supporting and assisting emergency service personnel and being a friendly face school leavers can trust with the right advice or support when needed.
 Volunteers often find the experience enormously rewarding and a great opportunity to make new friends.